 - From Sweden you can catch a ferry to Turku or Helsinki (Finland).
 We employ the Stockholm-Helsinki overnight cruise in our Complete Tour of Scandinavia and our clients love it.

 - It is also good to know that from Helsinki you can catch a ferry an be in the Estonian capital, Tallinn, in just 2 hours.
 Many of our clients visiting Helsinki take advantage of that and enjoy a fun daytrip in gorgeous Tallinn.

-Driving is also an excellent option if you have the time and if you are interested in the extra flexibility that comes with renting a car.
+Driving is also an excellent option if you have the time and if you are interested in Scandinavia tours with the extra flexibility that comes with renting a car.
 For instance, the Øresund Bridge connects Copenhagen (Denmark) to Malmö (Sweden) and makes for a beautiful drive.
 Interestingly, the bridge serves both as a railway and a motorway.
 If you are driving within Denmark you can cover the distance between the farthest points in the country in under 6 hours!

 Keep the following points in mind if you are considering a self-drive: